-The AEC reports to the government through the Special Minister of State. is not subject to ministerial direction in conduct electoral eventst is, however, required to report to the inister on electoral matters and such other matters as it sees appropriate. must also report to the inister on its operations and following any general and Senate elections in relation to election funding and financial disclosure of the political participants.
-It must provide information and advice on electoral matters to Parliament, the government, departments and other Commonwealth. reports are tabled in Parliament.
-The is expected to undertake regular research and analysis to build a strong evidence base improv electoral participation, support the delivery of electoral services and contribute to electoral policy reform.
+The AEC reports to the government through the Special Minister of State.
+It is not subject to ministerial direction in how it conducts electoral events; it is, however, required to report to the minister on electoral matters and such other matters as it sees appropriate.
+It must also report to the minister each year on its operations and following any general and Senate elections in relation to election funding and financial disclosure of the political participants.
+In addition, it must provide information and advice on electoral matters to Parliament, the government, departments and other Commonwealth authorities.
+All reports are tabled in Parliament.
+The AEC is expected to undertake regular research and analysis to build a strong evidence base for improving electoral participation, support the delivery of electoral services and contribute to electoral policy reform.

-The AEC’s annual operating budget is submitted as part of the Department of Finance budgetary portfolio and is subject to the same routine Treasury Board as government departments.
-Once appropriated, the has discretion to spend it as it sees fit within the limits approved by Parliament.
-Additional funding is available through separate submissions for roll and conducting elections as well as for the payment of per vote reimbursement to political parties.
-These funds are usually provided without significant alteration provided the budget has conformed to restraint targets established by central government.
-All accounts are subject to annual audit by the Australian National Audit Office and audits are published in the annual report.
+The AEC’s annual operating budget is submitted as part of the Department of Finance budgetary portfolio and is subject to the same routine Treasury Board scrutiny as government departments.
+Once its budget is appropriated, the AEC has discretion to spend it as it sees fit, within the limits approved by Parliament.
+Additional funding is available through separate submissions for preparing the electoral roll and conducting elections as well as for the payment of per vote reimbursement to political parties.
+These funds are usually provided without significant alteration provided the AEC’s budget has conformed to restraint targets established by central government.
+All accounts are subject to annual audit by the Australian National Audit Office, and audits are published in the annual report.

 The entire process of selecting and appointing commissioners to the AEC remains within the government’s oversight and control (Kelly 2012, 35).
-There is no requirement for a multi-party committee recommendation, a supporting resolution from Parliament or consultation with party leaders before an appointment can be made. of these interposing mechanisms in place can leave appointees open to claims of partisanship.
-Australia made the conscious decision to have the chaired by a judge or former judge to bolster the perception of nonpartisanship.
-The other two members are known for their integrity and impartiality reinforces public confidence in the integrity of the . n the Australian model, there are no legislative restrictions on partisan appointments, but political parties are not directly represented within the or electoral administration.
+There is no requirement for a multi-party committee recommendation, a supporting resolution from Parliament or consultation with party leaders before an appointment can be made.
+However, having none of these interposing mechanisms in place can leave appointees open to claims of partisanship.
+Thus, Australia made the conscious decision to have the AEC chaired by a judge or former judge to bolster the perception of non-partisanship.
+The other two members are also known for their integrity and impartiality, and this reinforces public confidence in the integrity of the AEC.
+In the Australian model, there are no legislative restrictions on partisan appointments, but political parties are not directly represented within the AEC or electoral administration.

 Under the law, the AEC is authorized to do “all things necessary or convenient” for the performance of its functions.
-However, does not have the power to independently develop the electoral regulatory frameworkor does it have statutory authority to make recommendations to government and Parliament, although this happens informally.
+However, it does not have the power to independently develop the electoral regulatory framework, nor does it have statutory authority to make recommendations to government and Parliament, although this happens informally.
 The AEC’s main opportunity to influence the electoral reform process is through the Joint Standing Committee on Electoral Matters.
 The AEC is able to make independent submissions and is one of the main sources of evidence throughout the public hearing process.
-The AEC may also make recommendations to the inister who would then need to seek government approval to initiate any legislative change.
-Although this does not appear to be a major issue, it has the potential to the political party in government the advantage of having earlier access to critical information before it is made available to the other political parties and can lead to the criticism the a closer relationship to government.
+The AEC may also make recommendations to the minister, who would then need to seek government approval to initiate any legislative change.
+Although this does not appear to be a major issue, it has the potential to give the political party in government the advantage of having earlier access to critical information before it is made available to the other political parties, and this can lead to the criticism that the AEC has a closer relationship to government.